Emmadao2612/Tableau_Customer_Analysis_Dashboard/README.md

 ---

-### Dashboard 2 — Cohort Analysis
+### Dashboard 2 - Cohort Analysis

 <img src="images/2_cohort_dashboard.png" alt="Cohort Analysis Dashboard" style="width: 100%; height: auto;">

 Questions: **Are newer customers worth as much as older ones, and where is revenue coming from each year?**

-**Key KPIs:** Best Cohort Avg Revenue · Best Cohort Year · Largest Cohort Size · Largest Cohort Year
+**Key KPIs:** Best Cohort Avg Revenue, Best Cohort Year, Largest Cohort Size, Largest Cohort Year

 **Charts:**
 - Average customer revenue by cohort year (Unadjusted)
-- Customer revenue by first purchase year — Adjusted for time in market
+- Customer revenue by first purchase year - Adjusted for time in market
 - Cohort year impact on yearly net revenue (Stacked bar by purchase year)
 - Monthly revenue and customer count trend (Dual-axis)

 📊 **Key Findings:**
 - Revenue per customer (Unadjusted) has **declined 65%** from $5,618 (2015 cohort) to $1,941 (2024 cohort)
-- This decline holds even after adjusting for time in market — newer cohorts are intrinsically less valuable, not just younger
+- This decline holds even after adjusting for time in market - newer cohorts are intrinsically less valuable, not just younger
 - 2020 saw a dramatic drop in new customer acquisition, likely reflecting COVID-19 impact on store traffic
 - 2022 was the peak acquisition year (9,010 customers) but with the relatively low per-customer value at that point
-- Each year's revenue is almost entirely driven by that year's new cohort — older cohorts contribute tiny slivers, confirming low retention
+- Each year's revenue is almost entirely driven by that year's new cohort - older cohorts contribute tiny slivers, confirming low retention

 Note that: The dataset was collected until April 2024

 💡 **Business Insights:**
-- The business is on a treadmill — total revenue is maintained only by continuously acquiring new customers because existing ones do not return.
+- The business is on a treadmill - total revenue is maintained only by continuously acquiring new customers because existing ones do not return.
 - Both acquisition quality and retention are declining simultaneously, creating compounding revenue risk.

 ---

-### Dashboard 3 — Retention & Churn Analysis
+### Dashboard 3 - Retention & Churn Analysis

 <img src="images/3_retention_dashboard.png" alt="Retention and Churn Dashboard" style="width: 100%; height: auto;">